 - Helps control weeds

-Crop Rotation Examples
+Crop Rotation Example

 - How it contributes to organic soil matter

-- How it provides for pest management
+- Will it provide for pest management?

 - How it impacts and affects surrounding field ecosystems